Arch Linux Installation Guide with Full Root Encryption

 - Bootloader: GRUB with UEFI.

-- Root Partition (/): Encrypted with LUKS.
+/). - Root Partition (

-- Hardware: UEFI system with sufficient disk space.
+/): Encrypted with LUKS. - Hardware: UEFI system with sufficient disk space.

 - Network: Internet access required.

-- Backup: Critical data is backed up.
+- Backup: Critical data backed up.

 /dev/nvme0n1pX) withlsblk -f.

-🛠️ Section 1: Configure Installer Environment
+Section 1: Configure Installer Environment

-Set up the Arch ISO live environment.
+This section covers the Arch ISO live environment setup.

 1.1 Set Console Keyboard Layout and Font